Sorby Hills Joint Venture Project

 Map 2.
 Project Area Geological Map

-Since the commencement of exploration and resource delineation work by Boab in 2018, the Company has completed 251 drill holes for just under 20,000 m over four drilling campaigns of which the majority are diamond drill holes.
+Since the commencement of exploration and resource delineation work by Boab in 2018, the Company has completed over 300 drill holes for just under 25,000 m over five drilling campaigns of which the majority are diamond drill holes.
 In the process the Company has reached several critical milestones towards development.
 The aggressive work schedule has served multiple technical purposes and resulted in the release of three mineral resource statements (MRE).

 Boab’s work programs have advanced the Sorby Hills Pb-Ag (Zn) project significantly towards the completion of an Optimised Pre-Feasibility Study (OPFS) by facilitating increased levels of confidence in the areas of: